Afghan Peace Volunteers

 Our ‘2 Million Friends’ campaign with Nobel Laureate Mairead Maguire

 Mr Oscar Arias and Peace Jam in New England, USA wore Borderfree blue scarves and sent greetings to the APVs

 Meetings, seminars, and media are used to raise awareness on non-violence and its practice in Afghanistan and the world.

-- A multiethnic Afghan community live and work together to exemplify nonviolence and change ethnic divisions.
+- Two multi-ethnic Afghan communities live and work together to exemplify nonviolence and change ethnic divisions.